ekhadley/think_tokens/README.md

+- addition task:
+    - add_normal works.
+    - add_think works but shows no sign of actually using the thinking tokens.
+        - common failure mode:
+            - first the model learns to ignore the thinking tokens and just trains like a regular model
+            - with high epsilon, it the model is collapsing to putting logprob of 0 (100% prob) on a single think token and huge negative on all others.
+                - epsilon exploration causes the model to randomly produce the not-constant thinking token. maybe it's learns to make proper predictions while relying on the existence of the constant thought and ignoring others.
+This would produce a situation where given that thinking token produces better predictions than those where we got epsilon sampled away from it?
+This gives us hgih logprob on token where performance is higher and (very) low logprob when pred performance is worse. hence exploding think reward. maybe?
+            - When epsilon is low, and the model can't rely on being forced to produce off distn thinking tokens, it resorts to not thinking at all (even with entropy reward)

+        - Another issue is how to do exploration?
+            - if we use random thinking tokens, the model really is enocuraged to just ignore them.
+            - Can we encourage rollout variance somehow? like a reward penalty for being far from the mean?
+                - This is already built into the reward, obviously, since the rewards are mean centered.
+                - And if we encourage "having better accuracy than the mean accuracy of the group" as well as "have a very different accuracy than the mean accuracy of the group" it seems like the latter is much easier to optimize for. maybe?
+                - Encouraging high *probability* variance may work, due to the fact that this requires the probabilities in question to be close to 1.
+Like you can have huge logit variance but no prob variance if all the logits are very negative.
+But high probability variance can only be acheived if some of the logits are pretty high.
+                    - verified by the fact that the highest prob variances ever logged were for the 10 max addition task, where the model can easily solve it without any thinking tokens.
+                - does loss based on sample variance even make any sense gradient-wise?
+                    - If we give rewards based on variance of prediction probabilities, this is telling the logits for below avg rollouts to be more negative, and for above average rollouts to be more positive.
+We already got dat.
+                    - But the main difference is that if the logprob was already hugely negative, gradient is basically zero becuase making logprob more negative hardly changes the prob in absolute terms.
+But if the logprob is close to 0, this produces much larger changes in the resulting prob.

+        - stab in the dark: maybe a separate model for predicting and thinking, like the target and active model used in q-learning
+            - in q-learning you keep 2 versions of the model.
+The q-value model tells us the value of a q-state.
+The value of a q-state determines our policy, which we need to determine the value of a q-state, etc. We gather trajectories using the main network.
+We make predictions using these transitions to train the target network.
+Every so often, we switch the target and main networks.
+            - Not sure if there's a good analogy.
+We need a few inputs for training:
+                - thinking trajectories
+                - logits of think tokens in a trajectory
+                - prediction logprobs for the answer to  the addition problem

+        - Reward the model based on attention scores to the think tokens?
+            - There are other ways to learn  to ignore the thinking tokens and still have high attention.
+Make their embeddings or value vectors be close to 0, etc.

 - stuff yet to try:
     - if a normal thingy works, we should try continuous thinking token version
         - might be out of scope honestly.